 Incentivize people go through the automated booking process by offering discounts when they book online.
 This will also peak the interest of customers that are outside of your regular target market.

 Take advantage of your social media platforms, word of mouth, or create an email campaign.
 These are just a few ideas of how to blow up a promotion and have people flocking to your website in no time.

 If you’re new to the world of SEO, then Moz is your new guru.
 Read their Beginner’s Guide to begin optimizing your website for various search engines.

 If you know of somebody who would be a good advocate for your business, inquire about having them feature some of your products on their website.

-By using Partner Accounts, you can grant as much or as little access into your Checkfront account as is necessary.
+By using Partner Accounts, you can grant as much or as little access to your Checkfront account as is necessary.
 Offering commission to resellers is also easy to do within Checkfront.

 9. Maintain Your Customer Relationships

 After the booking takes place, be sure to follow up with an email.
 This is the perfect time to ask for that review on TripAdvisor or Google, but it’s a lot more valuable than you may realize.

 Add a simple thank-you, a discount voucher for the next time they book with you, a recommendation for a different service you offer, some valuable local information they could benefit from, or anything else you can think of!

 There are many processes that have become casualties of our fast paced world.
 What hasn’t diminished is the importance of follow-up.
 This can be easily overlooked, causing missed opportunities.
 Going the extra mile is more valuable than ever in a time when standing out among competitors is one of the biggest challenges faced by business owners.